 No trip to the Black Hills is complete without a visit to Custer State Park.
 We loved every minute here!

-Read the most thorough guide on exactly what to see, where to go, and what to do in Custer State Park right here!
+Read the most thorough guide on exactly what to see, where to go, and what to do in Custer State Park that includes swimming in and hiking around the beautiful Lake Sylvan!
+(A Black Hills ‘must-do’!)

 - Plan to spend 2 hours here.

-Editor’s note: Make sure you read ‘18 Tips for Hiking With Kids‘ before your trip to the Black Hills and Custer State Park.
+Make sure you read 18 Tips for Hiking With Kids before you go.
 These essential tips will help ensure that the whole family has a good time!

 #3 Black Hills with Kids: Needles Highway